Learning from Competitors

 • Is their data outdated?

 • Is their mobile experience bad?
-Covering these gaps is your ticket to Page 1.

 Tips

-• Look for Patterns: If every competitor has a "Pricing" section, you probably need one too.
+• Look for Patterns — If every competitor has a "Pricing" section, you probably need one too

 What's Next?